Philippines–Australia basketball brawl

-The Philippines–Australia basketball brawl occurred between players of the Philippine and Australian men's national basketball teams during a match held on 2 July 2018 at the Philippine Arena in Bocaue, Bulacan, Philippines.
+On 2 July 2018, a brawl occurred during a basketball game between the Philippines and Australia men's national basketball teams at the Philippine Arena in Bocaue, Bulacan.
 The match was part of the International Basketball Federation's (FIBA) 2019 Basketball World Cup Asian qualification process.

-The brawl during the third quarter caused a delay of more than thirty minutes, resulting in the ejection of four Australian players and nine Filipino players.
-The game was resumed briefly before two of the three remaining Filipino players intentionally fouled out, meaning the Philippines lost by default.
+The brawl began when Philippine player Roger Pogoy hit Australian player Chris Goulding with two hard fouls, triggering a fight between players from both teams.
+It caused a delay of thirty minutes in the match, and resulted in the ejection of four Australian players and nine Philippine players.
+The game was resumed briefly with three remaining Philippine players, before June Mar Fajardo and Gabe Norwood intentionally fouled out, resulting in a victory for Australia.

 FIBA imposed sanctions on both sides.
 Suspensions were given to ten Filipino players (for a maximum of six games) and three Australian players (maximum of five games), along with the Philippines' head coach and assistant coach; both national federations were fined.
 The three referees who officiated at the match were suspended for a year.

-Despite the brawl, both Australia and the Philippines advanced to the second round of the 2019 FIBA Basketball World Cup Asian qualifiers.
+Despite the brawl, both teams advanced to the second round of the 2019 FIBA Basketball World Cup Asian qualifiers.
 The Philippine national team was ordered to play their next home match in the second round of the qualifiers behind closed doors, with the succeeding two home games being placed under probation.
 The brawl also played a part in their withdrawal from the 2018 Asian Games, a decision that was later reversed.
 Both teams managed to qualify for the 2019 FIBA Basketball World Cup in China.

 Background

 Road to 2019 FIBA Basketball World Cup

 For the 2019 FIBA Basketball World Cup, members of International Basketball Federation's (FIBA) Asia and Oceania confederations participated in one qualification process.
 For the first round of the joint Asia and Oceania qualifiers, the Philippines and Australia were drawn part of Group B along with Chinese Taipei and Japan.

 The Philippines and Australia first played against each other in the qualifiers in Melbourne, Victoria, Australia.
-The home side, Australia won over the visitors 84–68.
+The home side Australia won over the visitors 84–68.
 Prior to the start of their second face off, this time in Bocaue, Bulacan, Philippines, the two teams had already qualified for the second round of the FIBA Basketball World Cup qualifiers.

 The last FIBA Basketball World Cup qualifier match of the Philippines prior to their second match-up against Australia was against Chinese Taipei, away from home.
 They won the game by 22 points.
 The Philippines decided to retain ten players from the Chinese Taipei game for their next match, replacing Jio Jalalon and Allein Maliksi with Baser Amer and Carl Bryan Cruz.
-Australia suffered a 78-79 defeat to Japan prior to their second Philippines game but decided to retain the twelve players in their roster.
+Australia suffered a 78–79 defeat to Japan prior to their second Philippines game but decided to retain the twelve players in their roster.